yuqiang-yang/MPC_OCS2/README.md

 + writing the code for the wholebody plan using control SST.
 The state are compounded by SE2 and R(6);
 ### 2023.3.9
 + test the reedshepp FrontEnd.
 But it's still hard for it too find a path in realtime.
 The reedshepp statespace can find a initial solution quckily for the 2 dof plaform in serveral ms.
+### 2023.3.12
++ The occupacy map update rate is ***not*** affected by the density of the pointcloud.
+Even though a denser cloud mean more raycasting hit, but the FIESTA only update once(change the probability) when calling updateOccupacy().
+If we want to increase the update rate we should increase the rate of  updateOccupacy().
+The density of the pointcloud may influence the removal of pointcloud in dynamic environment.
+### 2023.3.13
++ generate cluttered map.
+Some points should be paid attention to.
+    + The resolution of cluttered map and the resolution of FIESTA are not needed to be same.
+Now is 0.03 and 0.09.
+    + Make sure of the buffer of pointcloud to be 1.
+Or the fiesta will has a lag about 200ms when the map publication rate is relatively high.
+    + The local update code of FIESTA need to be changed.